pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Plugins.md

 }
 ```

-The `factory` is an implementation of [AbstractPluginOptionsFactory](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/plugins/AbstractPluginOptionsFactory.html)) interface necessary to enable **Charba** to create your options, passing the java script object which maintain the configuration.
+The `factory` is an implementation of [AbstractPluginOptionsFactory](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/plugins/AbstractPluginOptionsFactory.html)) interface necessary to enable **Charba** to create your options, passing the javascript object which maintain the configuration.

 Here is how to create the instance and pass to chart options: